WSET® Level 1 in Wines Online

 Students are advised to taste a range of wines during their studies.
-All the required wines for the course can be found in the online Equipment List.
-Any additional wines can be found in the Specification.
+All the required wines for the course can be found in the course specification.
 Students can post their tasting notes in the Online Classroom for review by the educator.

 Wines are not included in the cost of this course and although it will greatly improve your learning experience, it is not compulsory to taste any wine.

 The online classes and the study material are standard in English.
 However, students can order an extra study material in German for an additional fee.

 What you will learn